 One golden rule of a phone interview is to let the interviewer set the initial tone at the beginning.
 Don't blather on about the weather or the latest sports results and make sure that you are professional and succinct in those initial exchanges.
 If conversation becomes awkward, that awkwardness is unlikely to disappear quickly.

-You will sense that you have licence to be a little more expansive once the interviewer warms up, so much as you would love to launch into your career highlights, be patient and let the chat develop naturally.
+You will sense that you have license to be a little more expansive once the interviewer warms up.
+So much as you would love to launch into your career highlights, be patient and let the chat develop naturally.

 How long should a phone interview last?